shreethorat/AltArch/README.md

 - building scripts that allow you to remix archival data
 - constructing archives with material not historically considered part of the Archive

-You can follow my experiments [here] (https://altarch.wordpress.com/).
+You can follow my experiments [here](https://altarch.wordpress.com/).